salacika/DE1SQL/SQL5/README.md

 <br/><br/><br/>
 <a name="paramter"/>
-## A stored procedures with paramters
+## A stored procedures with parameters

 #### Input parameter with IN